livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

 Add `FSEventsFix.h` and `FSEventsFix.c` to your project.

-Then, before each call to `FSEventStreamCreate`,
+Then, before each call to `FSEventStreamCreate`:

 1. Use `FSEventsFixIsBroken(path)` to check if a given folder is broken (i.e. requires the workaround).